-Ketone bodies are two chemicals produced when fatty acids are broken down in excess.
-These compounds are produced in a process called ketogenesis.
+Ketone bodies are three chemicals produced when fatty acids are broken down in excess.
+These compounds are formed in a process called ketogenesis.
 These three compounds are acetone, acetoacetate, and β-hydroxybutyrate.
 Ketone bodies are synthesized in the liver from acetyl-CoA.

-Synthesis of ketone bodies normally occurs in the body.
+Synthesis of ketone bodies normally occurs in a healthy body.
 However, the process of ketone body formation dramatically increases during starvation.
-A combination of factors may explain this, which includes prolonged low levels of insulin resulting in the increase in both the release of fatty acid from adipose tissues and the amount of enzymes required to utilize and synthesize ketone bodies.
+A combination of factors may explain this, which includes prolonged low levels of insulin resulting in the increase of the release of fatty acid from adipose tissues and the amount of enzymes required to utilize and synthesize ketone bodies.
 Also, in the liver, the increase in demand for gluconeogenesis results in a depletion of oxaloacetate, and eventually results in a decreased capacity for the TCA cycle.
 This results in an increase in the levels of acetyl-CoA, which is the substrate for the production of ketone bodies.

 Ketone body synthesis involves the use of a number of enzymes.
 The first enzyme in the pathway is thiolase.
 This enzyme catalyzes the synthesis of acetoacetyl-CoA from the condensation of two acetyl-CoA molecules.
 The next step involves the use of HMG-CoA synthase which adds a third acetyl-CoA molecule to form β-hydroxy-β-methylglutaryl-CoA (HMG-CoA), which is an important intermediate in the synthesis of ketone bodies.